 Louis’s recording of “Twas the Night Before Christmas (A Visit from St. Nicholas)” was the last recoding ever made by Louis Armstrong before he died later that year.
 He recorded it at home in his den on February 26, 1971.
 On the museum’s holiday tour, visitors can hear excerpts of unedited and never-before issued segments of the recording in Louis’s den where they were originally recorded.

 “We love recreating the holiday joy of Louis and Lucille's home at Christmas time.
 It’s a great place to bring your friends and family and to take a break from the hustle and bustle that December often brings,” says Michael Cogswell, Director of the Louis Armstrong House Museum.

 The Historic Holiday House Tour is a 40-minute, guided interpretive tour of the only preserved home of a jazz legend in the world.
 Louis Armstrong House is a National Historic landmark and New York City landmark.
 Trained docents lead the Historic House Tours.
-All of the furnishings are original giving the feeling that Louis and Lucille just stepped out for a minute since no one has lived in the house since Louis and Lucille Armstrong.
+All of the furnishings are original giving the feeling that Louis and Lucille just stepped out for some eggnog.

 Unique Holiday Gifts